 Sometimes the client gives the information you need, but you aren’t sure you understand what they are saying because they spoke too fast or have a difficult-to-understand accent or gave you too much information at once.
 There are several ways to check for understanding to ensure you can solve their problem quickly and efficiently.

-Too direct: You’re speaking too fast.
+Direct: You’re speaking too fast.
 Slow down.

-Too direct: Your accent is so thick, I can’t understand you.
+Direct: Your accent is so thick, I can’t understand you.
 Did you say your room number is 121?

 Diplomatic: I’m sorry, did you say Room 121, as in one-two-one?

-Too direct: We don’t have a Room 121.
+Direct: We don’t have a Room 121.
 You’re confused.

 Diplomatic: I’m sorry.
 I think I must have misunderstood.
-We don’t have a Room 121.
-Perhaps I can check your room number with your name?
+Perhaps I can check your room number with your name…?

-Too direct: I don’t understand you.
+Direct: I don’t understand you.
 What do you mean, someone else has your room?

 Does your team need to speak more diplomatically?
-Read more about our customized in-company training.
+Read more about our customized In Company training.

 Unfortunately, sometimes delivering bad news is inevitable.
 We can’t make available some service or product a client would like due to conditions that we personally have no control over.
 We may be able to pass a complaint up the chain of command and hope for a different result for the next customer, but it doesn’t change the fact that whatever your customer needs, you cannot provide.
 When it’s time to deliver bad news, do so with grace and diplomatic style, and even though you can’t fix everything, your empathy and kindness will go a long way to smoothing ruffled feathers.

-Too direct: We are out of lobster.
+Direct: We are out of lobster.
 You need to pick something else.

-Too direct: You can’t bring your pet in here!
+Direct: You can’t bring your pet in here!
 Get that dog outside!

 Sometimes things go wrong, and when they do, customers complain.
 While rarely does a client who has had a good experience leave a rave review online, you can be sure that when mistakes are made, customers will rant and rave a lot.
 Before it gets to that point, nip it in the bud with some carefully chosen diplomatic phrases for handling customer complaints.